31 Awesome Autism Statistics & Facts to Help Us Understand

 - Autistic people are four times more likely to get infected by COVID-19.

 - Up to 20% of people who have ASD struggle with anxiety.

 - Autism is becoming a huge economic burden as it will cost $461 billion by 2025.

 - It's estimated that the lifetime cost of autism per person is $3.6 million.

 - Only two medications for autism are FDA approved: Risperidone and Aripiprazole.

 Now, let’s get to know the disorder better and get ready to help those living with it.

-Basic Autism Facts
+Autism Facts Everyone Should Know